yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  si_the_geek       for his special folder code

- Elroy on VB forums for the balloon tooltips
+ Elroy on VB forums for the balloon tooltips and his essential subclassing code.

  Harry Whitfield for his quality testing, brain stimulation and being an unwitting source of inspiration.